ansys/pyaedt-toolkits-antenna/doc/source/getting-started.rst

 How to install from a Python console and use the toolkit's APIs
 ---------------------------------------------------------------

-This section describes how to install the toolkit in an specific Python environment and use the API, it is shown how to use the API at model level and toolkit level.
+You can install the toolkit in a specific Python environment and use the toolkit's APIs.
+The code example included in this topic shows how to use the APIs at the model level and toolkit level.

 .. note::
     The following procedure assumes that you have already performed steps 1 and 2 in